Biosilk and Biolaminin key advantages

 Biosilk is a recombinant spider silk biomaterial that has the ability to self-assemble into a microfibrous network, such as foam, and which can be easily biofunctionalized with different ECM proteins, like laminins.
 This helps to better recapitulate physiologically relevant aspects of developing human tissue.
 For example, Biosilk has been successfully used for the expansion of pluripotent stem cells and subsequent neural cell differentiation with additional Biolaminin 521 (Biosilk 521).
 A reproducible ventral midbrain organoid model, with functionally mature cells even in the core of the organoids, was generated with Biosilk and Biolaminin 111 (Fiorenzano et al. 2021).

-The fibrillar Biosilk network allows the formation of channels throughout the 3D culture, which facilitates diffusion of oxygen, medium, and patterning factors (Åstrand et al. 2020).
+The fibrillar Biosilk network allows the formation of channels throughout the 3D culture, which facilitates the diffusion of oxygen, medium, and patterning factors (Åstrand et al. 2020).
 This enables long-term differentiation protocols and makes it possible to generate larger organoids with uniform cellular specialization and organization, without an increased risk of getting necrotic centers.
 Besides these advantages, Biosilk is also a biodegradable and non-immunogenic biomaterial, which facilitates future use in clinical applications.
 These advantages make Biosilk a great choice for successful 3D applications.

 Hydrogel models with Biolaminin

 Full-length laminins have proven to be crucial components for proper organoid formation also in gel models.
-For example, Gjorevski and co-authors (2016) showed that only the full-length laminin-111, and not laminin-derived peptides, is sufficient for intestinal organoid formation in a defined hydrogel matrix.
 By using different Biolaminin products, many culture systems can be fine-tuned to meet the tissue-specific characteristics of an in vivo-like microenvironment.

 Dobre and co-authors (2021) developed a 3D culture system with a defined matrix composition that reflects the complexity of the native ECM, where growth factors in combination with Biolaminin isoforms give more natural cellular processes.
 The authors incorporated the full-length Biolaminin 521, 332, and 411 proteins into a synthetic polymer network with controlled physicochemical properties, and showed examples of hMSC osteogenesis and neurite growth in this 3D microenvironment.
 The study appreciated the tissue-specific interactions between full-length laminin isoforms and growth factors – laminins do not only support cell function by interacting directly, but also by binding with a large range of growth factors and presenting them effectively to the cells.
 This property makes laminins even more important components for tissue engineering.